shrinerb/shrine/README.md

 ```

 Now you can create an uploader class for the type of files you want to upload,
-and make your model handle attachments:
+and add the attachment attribute to your model which will accept files:

 ```rb
 class ImageUploader < Shrine